 The plan will be carried out in coordination with any other treatments you’re receiving.
 It should evolve over time as your needs change.
-It may eventually involve advanced care and end-of-life planning.
+If it becomes needed, your plan can also involve advanced care and end-of-life planning.

-It’s important to talk to your palliative care provider to understand what you may be required to pay for.
+It’s important to talk with your palliative care provider to understand what you may be required to pay for.

 Both Medicare and Medicaid may cover some palliative services.
 However, since neither Medicare nor Medicaid use the term “palliative,” the treatment you‘re receiving has to be covered by your standard benefits.